wzyndul/sentiment_analysis/README.md

-<p> Main Page: user can  paste URL to the YouTube video to analyse</p>
+<p> Main Page: user can  paste URL to the YouTube video to analyse it</p>
 <img src=".\img\main.png" alt="Main Page" width="100%">

 <p>Results Page: results of the analysis</p>